Aliases for GALE Gene

 GeneCards Summary for GALE Gene

 GALE (UDP-Galactose-4-Epimerase) is a Protein Coding gene.
-Diseases associated with GALE include Galactose Epimerase Deficiency and Generalized Galactose Epimerase Deficiency.
-Among its related pathways are Galactose metabolism and Glycosaminoglycan metabolism.
+Diseases associated with GALE include Galactose Epimerase Deficiency and Erythrocyte Galactose Epimerase Deficiency.
+Among its related pathways are Amino sugar and nucleotide sugar metabolism and Galactose metabolism.
 GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
-An important paralog of this gene is UXS1.
+An important paralog of this gene is TGDS.

 UniProtKB/Swiss-Prot for GALE Gene